SocketCluster/socketcluster-client/README.md

-SocketCluster JavaScript Client
+Asyngular JavaScript Client
 ======

-SocketCluster Client is the client-side component of SocketCluster.
+Asyngular Client is the client-side component of Asyngular.

 ## Usage Overview